-Guide to Theorems, Axioms and Constructions at all Levels
+Guide to Theorems, Axioms and Constructions at all Levels\

 This is intended as a quick guide to the various axioms, theorems and constructions as set out in the Geometry Course for Post-Primary School Mathematics.
-You can get this from the project maths website: www.projectmaths.ie

 It is not intended as a replacement for this document, merely as an aid to reading at a glance which material is required to be studied at various levels.
 The sequence of theorems as given must be followed.